medic/cht-docs/content/en/hosting/costs/_index.md

 ## What's included in the per user cost

-To be clear, this document is very much a hosting TCO and not a generic TCO document.
-As such, below is a list of what's included in the hosting casts above and what is excluded.
+This document covers hosting cost and does not cover Total Cost of Ownership (TCO).
+Below is a list of what's included in the hosting casts above and what is excluded.

 ### Included